-Figure 7 shows the two-pulse echo integrated amplitude $A_e$ as a function of $\tau$ for each of the four Er transitions investigated (Probst et al., 2020).
+Figure 7 shows the two-pulse echo integrated amplitude A_e as a function of τ for each of the four Er transitions investigated (Probst et al., 2020).
 A clear envelope modulation signal is observed, together with an overall damping.
-Here, we are interested only in the modulation pattern; a detailed study of the coherence time $T_2$ will be provided elsewhere.
-Qualitatively, we observe that the modulation frequency increases with $B_0$ and the modulation amplitude overall decreases with $B_0$ , as expected from the discussion in Sect.
-2.
+Here we are interested only in the modulation pattern; a detailed study of the coherence time T_2 will be provided elsewhere.
+Qualitatively, we observe that the modulation frequency in-

 Figure 7.
-Two-pulse ESEEM on Er : CaWO4. (a) Integrated echo area $A_e$ as a function of the inter-pulse delay $\tau$ for four values of $B_0$ corresponding to different transitions.
-Open circles are measurements, and solid lines are the results of the ESEEM calculations as explained in Sect.
-S5.1. (b) Measured (open red circles) and computed (solid line) fast Fourier transform of the I = 0 data.
-The dashed blue line shows the Larmor frequency of W nuclei in free space.
+Two-pulse ESEEM on Er:CaWO4. (a) Integrated echo area A_e as a function of the inter-pulse delay τ , for 4-four values of B_0 corresponding to different transitions.
+Open circles are measurements, and solid lines are the results of the ESEEM calculations as explained in the text Sec.
+V.A.3. (b) Measured (open red circles) and computed (solid line) fast Fourier transform of the I=0 data.
+The blue dashed line shows the Larmor frequency of 183 W nuclei in free space.

-A Fourier transform of the I = 0 data (see Fig. 7b) shows the ESEEM spectrum.
-Well-resolved peaks are observed in the 5-100 kHz range, distributed around the W bare Larmor frequency $\omega{W}$ .
+creases with B_0 and the modulation amplitude overall decreases with B_0 , as expected from the discussion in Section 2.
+A Fourier transform of the I=0 data (see Fig. 7b) shows the ESEEM spectrum.
+Well resolved peaks are observed in the 5-100-kHz range, distributed around the 183 W bare Larmor frequency $\omega{\rm W}$.

-A very rough estimate of the number of erbium ions contributing to the signal is $[\text{Er}]V{\text{Er}}\kappa/\Gamma$ , which is $2.5 \times 10^8$ for the I = 0 data, and $10^7$ for each Er transition.
+A very rough estimate of the number of erbium ions contributing to the signal is $[\mathrm{Er}]V{\mathrm{Er}}\kappa/\Gamma$, which is $2.5\cdot 10^8$ for the I=0 data, and 10^7 for each 167 Er transition.